http://www.fpnotebook.com/

 - Wants a clean diaper when soiled

-- Bowel Movements occur at predictable times and are regular
+- Bowel Movements occur at predictable times and are regular (with night time bowel control)

 - Child indicates they need to urinate or defecate

-- Management: General (based on AAP, Dr Spock and Dr Brazelton methods)
+IV.
+Management: General (based on AAP, Dr Spock and Dr Brazelton methods)

-- Start toilet training when signs of readiness (see above)
+- Start Toilet Training when signs of readiness (see above)

 - Typically after 18 months

-- Dr. Spock recommends after 24-30 months
+- Dr. Spock recommended after 24-30 months

 - Offer positive reinforcement (praise)